elenakrittik/node-require/EXTENDING.md

 from node_require import (
     one_of, # Import one of given modules
     Loader, # ABC for all plugins
-    LibRequired # Exception that is raised when the required library is not installed )
+)

 class HJSONLoader(Loader):